sensu/sensu-docs/content/sensu-go/5.17/reference/secrets.md

 The [Vault dev server][10] is preconfigured with the `secret` keyspace already set up.
 This is convenient for learning and getting started with Vault secrets management, so this example and our guide to [Secrets management][11] use the `secret/` path for the `id` value.
 In this example, the name of the secret is `database`.
-The `database` secret contains a value called `password`, which is the password to our database.
+The `database` secret contains a key called `password`, and its value is the password to our database.

 [1]: ../../getting-started/enterprise/
 [2]: ../../api/secrets/